 DEFINITIONS

-This defines the major terms in your retiree benefits package as of January 1, 2025.
+This defines the major terms in your employee benefits package as of January 1, 2025.
 For a complete description of all applicable definitions of terms, please refer to the plans' legal documents.
 If there is any contradiction between terms, the definition in the applicable plan document will govern.

+Accelerated death benefit

+Group Term Life Plan.
+A basic benefit available before the participant dies if he or she is an active or disabled employee with a life expectancy of six months or less.

 Accident

 A single, unpremeditated event of violent and external means that

 - happens suddenly, without intent or design;

 - is unexpected, unusual, unforeseen;

 - is identifiable as to time and place; and

 - is not the result of illness.

 Active employee A person currently employed by a participating employer.
 Acute Having rapid onset, severe symptoms, and a short course.
 Affidavit A statement written and sworn to in the presence of someone authorized to administer an oath, such as a notary public.
 Allowable amount The maximum health benefit for a covered medical or dental procedure, established by the plan administrator after considering, among other factors, - the complexity of the services, - the degree of skill needed to provide the services, - the medical provider's specialty, - the range of services provided by the facility or provider, and - the prevailing charge in the same geographical area for that service.

+Alternate payee

-Alternate payee A spouse, former spouse, child, or other dependent awarded benefits through a qualified domestic relations order, including a divorce decree.
+A spouse, former spouse, child, or other dependent awarded benefits through a qualified domestic relations order, including a divorce decree.

 Annual maximum benefit

 The maximum benefit payable in a calendar year for a participant and each eligible dependent.

+Annual maximum contribution limit

+The most a participant can contribute to savings plans annually, as determined by law.
+Includes before-tax, after-tax, Roth, and employer-matching contributions.

+Annual salary

+The amount of compensation a participant receives during the calendar year, as reported by his or her employer.

 Annuity

 Master Retirement Plan.
 Regular income paid at fixed intervals.

 Annuity conversion factor

 Master Retirement Plan.
 Mathematical factor calculated using mortality tables and used to convert the standard benefit to other annuity options.

 Annuity starting date

 The date annuity payments begin.